 Apprenticeships boost productivity to businesses by an average £214 per week.
 They help businesses grow their own talent by developing a motivated, skilled and qualified workforce which in turn leads to increased profits, lower prices and better products.
 Sounds good doesn’t it?

-Myth seven: Apprenticeships are expensive.
+Myth eight: Apprenticeships are expensive

+Actually, they are one of the most cost-effective ways to bring new skills into a business.
+All apprentices must be paid at least the Apprenticeship National Minimum Wage relevant to their age.
 Another important cost to consider is the training itself which businesses pay direct to their chosen training provider.
-Funding is available to help with this.
-How much depends on whether you pay the apprenticeship levy…
+Funding is available to help with this and how much depends on whether you pay the apprenticeship levy.

-- If you pay the apprenticeship levy the government will give you funds towards paying for apprenticeship training.
+If you pay the apprenticeship levy the government will give you funds towards paying for apprenticeship training.
 The apprenticeship levy is paid by businesses with a pay bill that exceeds £3 million every year and works out as 0.5% of your total pay bill.

-- If you don’t pay the apprenticeship levy you can still get help for 90% of the cost of training your apprentices and it is possible that you may even be eligible for further funding support depending on your circumstances.
+If you don’t pay the apprenticeship levy you can still get help for 95% of the cost of training your apprentices and it is possible that you may even be eligible for further funding support depending on your circumstances.

-Myth eight: Apprentice recruitment is difficult.
+Myth nine: Apprentice recruitment is difficult